Milarepa (1040-1123) – The “Cotton-clad” Yogin

 Milarepa (1040-1123)

 Milarepa appears as a yogin with long hair, dressed only with his meditation shawl and belt.
 In his youth, Milarepa endured severe betrayal by his uncle and aunt.
 As a result, his early life was marked by hatred, violent revenge, and later by remorse.
 For this reason, he sought teachings from Marpa (1012-1097), and was initiated, among other teachings, in the practice of Chakrasamvara.
 Thereon he lived as an ascetic, dressed only in light white cotton.
-This is the reason why he is called Milarepa, “the cotton-clad Mila”.
+This is the reason why he is called Milarepa, the “Cotton-clad Mila”.
 After he attained spiritual liberation, he was joined by numerous disciples, and became a very famous master.
-He is known as the author of the "hundred Thousand Songs", mystical poems through which he transmitted his philosophical teachings.
+He is famous for expressing his realisation through spiritual songs and mystical poems gathered in a collection titled the Hundred Thoushand Songs.

 Cherished by the Tibetans as the ideal yogin, his ascetic life remains an example of individual transformation.
 This statue is the second of a set of three along with ABS 131 and 133.